 The name of this blog comes from our preferred way of traveling — powered by electricity — and our ownership of two electric vehicles which are primarily powered by sustainable energy we generate from our rooftop solar system and fed into a Tesla Powerwall storage battery in our garage.
 That means free power with zero emissions.
-In 2018 we are buying a lightweight compact “Alto” camper trailer with solar panels on the roof and lithium ion batteries for storing and using the energy the panels produce.
+In 2018 we bought a lightweight compact “Alto” camper trailer and installed solar panels on the roof along with lithium ion batteries for storing and using the energy the panels produce.

-At that point our “electric travels” will really start, but already we have driven our Tesla Model S over 62,000 miles on trips all over the western United States.
+At that point our “electric travels” really started, but already we had driven our Tesla Model S over 62,000 miles on trips all over the western United States.
 The Tesla Supercharger network makes long distance travel easy!
 We have not purchased any gasoline since October 2014, when we bought our second Tesla, a Roadster that was originally purchased new in May 2009 by someone in Florida.

-Because batteries are continuously improving in storage capacity and reliability while decreasing in cost, within five years it will be obvious that an EV is a superior car in any price range and for almost any purpose.
+Because batteries are gradually improving in storage capacity and reliability while decreasing in cost, within five years it will be obvious that an EV is a superior car in any price range and for almost any purpose.
 Rivian is developing a long range electric pickup.
 Elon Musk has stated that Tesla will be launching a pickup truck.
 The upcoming Tesla Semi is designed to displace traditional commercial semi-trucks because it will cost significantly less per mile to operate.
-Other EV start-ups are racing to develop and build their own commercial trucks.
+Other EV start-ups, like Nikola, are racing to develop and build their own commercial trucks.
 Even Daimler (Mercedes Benz) has announced their own electric trucks.

-It has been over five years since the Tesla Model S went on sale, and other vehicle manufacturers are slowly starting to realize that if they don’t produce compelling long distance EVs they will suffer significant losses in market share.
+It has been about seven years since the Tesla Model S went on sale, and other vehicle manufacturers are finally starting to realize that if they don’t produce compelling long distance EVs they will suffer significant losses in market share.
 Nothing motivates the capitalist mind like declining revenue!
-The Model S and X have already taken over a hundred and forty thousand vehicle sales from Mercedes, BMW, Porsche, Audi, and other companies.
-Because of Tesla, GM is now producing the Chevy Bolt, which can go over 230 miles on a charge, BMW is selling the i3 which can travel over 100 miles, the 2018 Nissan Leaf is designed for over 200 miles a charge instead of the paltry 70 miles it started with), Kia makes the Niro all electric (over 200 miles), Jaguar has launched the i-Pace EV (but the range can disappoint) , and Audi has finally launched the e-tron.
+The Model S and X have already taken several hundred thousand vehicle sales from Mercedes, BMW, Porsche, Audi, and other companies.
+Because of Tesla, GM is now producing the Chevy Bolt (range 238 miles), Hyundai offers the Ioniq EV (over 150 miles), Nissan has improved the Leaf (over 200 miles a charge instead of the paltry 70 miles it started with), Kia makes the Niro all electric (over 200 miles), Jaguar has launched the i-Pace EV (but the range can disappoint) , and Audi has finally launched the e-tron.
 None of those vehicles would be available now without Tesla proving that there is a real market for high-quality, long-range EVs.